 In the test there are two synchronous cells: Cell 1 and Cell 2.
 Cell 1 is the reference as well as the PCell.
 Cell 2 is a neighbour cells.
 Both cells are on the same NR RF channel in FR2.
-GP#13 is configured for the test.
+GP#24 is configured if UE supports GP#24, otherwise, GP#13 is configured for the test.
 The NR-TDOA-ProvideAssistanceData and NR-TDOA-RequestLocationInformation message as defined in TS 37.355 shall be provided to the UE before the start of the test.
 The test duration should be larger than the UE measurement period as defined in clause 9.9.2.

 Table A.7.7.10.1.1-2: RSTD accuracy test parameters